Philippines tourist visa requirements are fairly clear and easy to understand. Most nationalities are visa-exempt for stays up to 30 days.

 There are a handful of countries that require a pre-approved visa from the consulate.
 The visa rules for these countries are quite strict.
 Visa can only be applied in the country of passport or legal residence.
 Financial proof or bank statements are mandatory.

-India and China passport holders can enter the Philippines for 7-14 days with a visa from the US, UK, Canada, Australia, Schengen, Japan or Singapore.
+India and China passport holders can enter the Philippines for 7-14 days with a valid visa from the US, UK, Canada, Australia, Schengen, Japan or Singapore.

 Visa EXEMPT nationalities